Galleries and Grounds

 of visiting artists and professors, who also provide lectures and guest studios.

-The Jim and Joyce Faulkner Performing Arts Center provides a new home for performing
+The Jim and Joyce Faulkner Performing Arts Center hosts many performing arts events on campus including theatrical performances staged

 The University Theatre, operated by the department of theatre, starts its theatrical